Why Exempt Reporting Advisers (ERAs) Compliance Matters for Emerging Managers

 Compliance Tips for Exempt Reporting Advisers (ERAs)

-Navigating compliance as an Exempt Reporting Adviser (ERA) requires diligence, organization, and a proactive approach to regulatory requirements.
-Below are key compliance tips to help ERAs maintain adherence to obligations and protect their reputation.
+Navigating compliance as an Exempt Reporting Adviser requires diligence, organization, and a proactive approach to regulatory requirements.
+The following best practices can help ERAs maintain compliance and protect their reputation.

 1. Understand reporting obligations

 ERAs must file an annual amendment to Form ADV within 90 days of the end of their fiscal year.
-Additionally, it’s essential to keep Form ADV current by filing amendments when material changes occur outside the annual reporting window.
+Form ADV must also be updated promptly when material changes occur outside the annual reporting cycle.

 2. Ensure accuracy and completeness of records

-Maintain organized, up-to-date books, records, and documentation, such as communications, fund performance data, and marketing materials.
-Be prepared for periodic examinations or queries from regulatory authorities or investors.
-Implementing a mock audit program can be a helpful strategy to ensure readiness.
+Maintain organized, up-to-date books and records, including communications, fund performance data, and marketing materials.
+Be prepared for periodic regulatory inquiries or investor diligence requests.
+Mock audits can be a useful tool to assess readiness.

 3. Adopt and maintain a robust code of ethics

-Even though ERAs are not required to register, adopting a code of ethics promotes consistency, enhances investor confidence, and addresses common due diligence requests from prospective investors.
+Although ERAs are not registered advisers, a documented code of ethics promotes consistency, addresses common due diligence questions, and reinforces investor confidence.

 4. Monitor advertising and solicitation practices